 Should God’s people congregate on Saturday or Sunday to worship him?
-What does the Bible say in regards to this instruction?
+What does the Bible say in regard to this instruction?

 God made many covenants and gave many commands and setup laws with the seeds of Abraham.
 These they were to practice and show as light to the gentiles.
 An example is the 10 commandments, as stated in Exodus 20, included the command to “Remember the Sabbath day, to keep it holy.”
 They practiced these laws, but some of them failed!
 So Jeremiah prophesied in chapter 31:31-34 “The day is coming,” says the Lord “when I will make a new covenant with the people of Israel and Judah.
 This covenant will not be like the one I made with their ancestors when I took them by the hand and brought them out of the land of Egypt.
 They broke that covenant, though I loved them as a husband loves his wife,” says the Lord.
 “But this is the new covenant I will make with the people of Israel on that day,” says the Lord.
 “I will put my instructions deep within them, and I will write them on their hearts.
 I will be their God, and they will be my people.
 And they will not need to teach their neighbors, nor will they need to teach their relatives, saying, ‘You should know the Lord.’
 For everyone, from the least to the greatest, will know me already,” says the Lord.
 “And I will forgive their wickedness, and I will never again remember their sins.”
 Peter indicated in Hebrew 12:24 that Jesus is the mediator of the new covenant.

 OK.
 That is the New Covenant – the new agreement between God and mankind.
 But what about the laws, the commandments?
-The New Covenant also stated “I will put my law in their inward parts, and write it in their hearts.”
+The New Covenant also stated, “I will put my law in their inward parts, and write it in their hearts.”
 Let’s see what Jesus and the Disciples say, “And he (Jesus) said unto him, Why callest thou me good?
-There is none good but one, that is, God: but if thou wilt enter into life, keep the commandments (Matthew 19:17).
-Again in John 14:15, Jesus said “If ye love me, keep my commandments.”
-He continued to say “He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.”
+There is none good but one, that is, God: but if thou wilt enters into life, keep the commandments (Matthew 19:17).
+Again in John 14:15, Jesus said, “If ye love me, keep my commandments.”
+He continued to say “He that hath my commandments, and keepeth them, it is he that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him.”
 Again he emphasized in John 15:10, “If ye keep my commandments, ye shall abide in my love; even as I have kept my Father’s commandments, and abide in his love.”
-The Apostle Paul said, “Circumcision is nothing, and un-circumcision is nothing, but the keeping of the commandments of God (1 Corinthians 7:19).”
-The Disciple John said “And hereby we do know that we know him, if we keep his commandments.
-He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him (1 John 2:3-4).
+The Apostle Paul said, “Circumcision is nothing, and uncircumcision is nothing, but the keeping of the commandments of God (1 Corinthians 7:19).”
+The Disciple John said, “And hereby we do know that we know him if we keep his commandments.
+He that saith, I know him and keepeth not his commandments is a liar, and the truth is not in him (1 John 2:3-4).

 What about Sunday – the 1st Day of the week?
 There is no law or commandment given by God the Father, Jesus the Son, nor the disciples to congregate on the 1st day, but there were some activities on the 1st day of the week: “And we (Paul and his helpers) sailed away from Philippi after the days of unleavened bread, and came unto them to Troas in five days; where we abode seven days.
 And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight (Acts 20:6-7).
 And again in 1 Corinthians 16:1-3, Paul advised the church in regard to their question about the money being collected for God’s people in Jerusalem.
 He said they should follow the same procedure he gave to the churches in Galatia, “On the first day of each week, you should each put aside a portion of the money you have earned.
 Don’t wait until I get there and then try to collect it all at once.
 When I come, I will write letters of recommendation for the messengers you choose to deliver your gift to Jerusalem.”
 These benevolent activities were interpreted as a command to congregate and worship God.
 Today, some churches do these same benevolent activities on Wednesdays before Prayer Meeting, or on Thursdays.

 Nevertheless, most churches that congregate on Sundays do so because they believed that Paul instructed them to do so.
 They also believed that since so much holy things happened on the 1st Day of the week: Jesus rose from the dead; at Pentecost, the Holy Spirit came down on the Disciples.
-These and other activities it is said are good reason to congregate on the 1st day to worship God.
+These and other activities, it is said are good reasons to congregate on the 1st day to worship God.
 But what about the instructions to keep the Sabbath Day holy?
-Those who worship on Sunday said that the light that was given to the Gentile was not the light of the Abrahamic period, but a light from the disciples, and that the light of the holy activities on the 1st day of the week are all the light they need to make that decision.
+Those who worship on Sunday said that the light that was given to the Gentile was not the light of the Abrahamic period, but is a light from the disciples and that the light of the holy activities on the 1st day of the week is all the light they need to make that decision.

 The Sabbath was made for mankind – both Jews and Gentiles, as Jesus said.
 In the week of Creation, God made man and woman, and then the Sabbath was given.
 It is like making a man and then a pair of shoes, and then gives the pair of shoes to the man.
 The shoes were made for the man, just like the Sabbath was made for mankind.
 The shoes will support then on the journey, so too the Sabbath activities will support us until Jesus returns.